|

 Bluefin and Southern Bluefin – Bluefin (the largest commercial tuna species) produces a superior meat used in Japanese sashimi restaurants.
 Very flavorful and expensive.
 Southern Bluefin is commonly served as part of a sushi meal.

 Yellowfin – Sold as fresh and canned.
-Pale pink flesh and medium flavor.
+This species has pale pink flesh and medium flavor.

 Bigeye – Major market is for Japanese sashimi.
 Also known, along with yellowfin, by the Hawaiian name “ahi.”